-The degree blends human and organizational communication theory with an interdisciplinary curriculum that will allow students to learn and work with students in journalism, broadcast media studies and information design.
+The degree blends human and organizational communication theory with an interdisciplinary curriculum that will allow students to learn and work with students in Journalism and Digital Media, Broadcast Media Studies and Information Design.
 As well, a strong General Education component, common to all Mount Royal degrees, will ensure breadth of study and the ability for students to pursue a discipline outside of communication more fully.